 “Clinton will be a shoo-in for president, then.”

 I understood.
-To me, Trump was akin to a cartoon character – humorous, unrelatable, and hardly real.
+To me, Drumpf was akin to a cartoon character – humorous, unrelatable, and hardly real.
 The election result of a race between a former Secretary-of-State and a man who could barely conduct himself in public was a no-brainer.

-In the primaries, Hillary supporters cheered as Trump went on to become the Republican Presidential Nominee.
+In the primaries, Hillary supporters cheered as Drumpf went on to become the Republican Presidential Nominee.
 I could see it now, just within our reach – finally, the first female President, a woman I could finally call “Madam President.”
 I had discussions with my friends about her inevitable future presidency.
 What would we call Bill Clinton – the First Man, the First Husband, or the First Gentleman?
 What would the history books say?

-It was at this time that Trump’s nomination was still hilarious.
-I used to frequent Trump’s twitter and Facebook page for a good laugh, to stumble upon his latest absurd conspiracy about climate change or to hear his newest blatantly incorrect accusation.
+It was at this time that Drumpf’s nomination was still hilarious.
+I used to frequent Drumpf’s twitter and Facebook page for a good laugh, to stumble upon his latest absurd conspiracy about climate change or to hear his newest blatantly incorrect accusation.
 His responses in debates were so idiotic and meaningless that they were funny, impersonations of him on Saturday Night Live were excellent entertainment on late nights in, and social media was flooded with mockeries of his facial expressions and sayings.

 Because I attend college in a different state, I could not have a car conversation with my father to try and find reason amidst all the political chaos and confusion.
 Instead, I called him on Election Night, a sea of red states swimming in my vision.